ganskef/LittleProxy-mitm/README.md

 $ curl -k -x localhost:9090 https://www.google.com/humans.txt
 ```

 Please set your browsers proxy settings to 9090.
-Its hard coded in the simple Launcher class.
+It's hard coded in the simple Launcher class.

 You can embed LittleProxy-mitm in your own projects through maven with the following: